Mulch your leaves into your lawn, It's just smarter.

 Many municipalities are now offering to pick up excess leaver in paper bags and distributing the leaves to huge compost piles and local farmers.

 That's a lot of bags!

 Now, let's get something straight...
 I'm lazy.
-Three years back when grass clippings were banned from being thrown in the garbage, one of the citys' suggestions was to simply mulch the grass back onto your lawn.
-The clippings would break down and feed nutrients back into the soil, a natural, free, and easy to apply fertilizer.
-It eliminates the need of bags, gone are the days of emptying the lawn mower's bag, lighter lawnmover because of the lack of the bag... win, win, win, win.
-Everyone is happy.
+Years ago, when grass clippings were banned from being included with the pickup for municipal garbage , one of the citys' suggestions was to simply mulch the grass back onto your lawn.
+The clippings would break down and feed nutrients back into the soil, a natural, free, and easy way to apply fertilizer.
+It also eliminates the need for paper bags.
+Another step not missed is emptying the lawn mower's collection bag.
+What a pain that was, stopping to remove the bag, dumping it into another bag and storing it untill pick up day.
+Ugh.
+So now my lawn mower is way lighter, and stays light!
+Never accumulating clippings in a heavy hard to manage bag... win, win, win, win.
+Everyone is happy, yaay environment!

 So why not mulch the leaves as well?